Chow Chih: Later life

-Chow retired from the military in 1946 (three years before the success of the Chinese Communist Revolution) and became a store owner in Nanjing.
+Chow retired from the military in 1946 and became a store owner in Nanjing.
 He became an adviser to the government in Guangdong for several months in 1949 before returning to his hometown of Kaiping with his third wife Guo Yi Choy and their three young children.
 Near the end of 1952, the Kaiping People's Court declared Chow a counter-revolutionary.
 After being held in a Kaiping bell tower for several weeks, Chow was executed by gunshot on 8 March 1953.

 Chow's first son Tso-Hsu, who had served as a federal judge for Canton province before escaping to Hong Kong in 1951, appealed his father's conviction in 1982.
 The Kaiping County People's Court exonerated Chow Chih of all charges three years later.
 On 23 December 1985, the Yangcheng Evening News in China reported on Chow's exoneration.